-Students in the full-time, thesis option can take four terms (16 months) to complete their degree.
+Students in the full-time, thesis option can take five terms (20 months) to complete their degree.

 Students who select the Cooperative Education Option will complete a total of six courses plus an eight-month paid cooperative education component in terms 3 and 4.